ehlewis/tinythings/README.md

 My board is a WaveShare 2.13 inch.
 On the flex ribbon cable we can see a marking of "FPC-A002 20.04.08"

+I am compiling in Arduino with the preset: ESP32-WROOM-DA Module

 https://github.com/ZinggJM/GxEPD2/tree/master